ivan7237d/1log/.github/README.md

 - Provides a `console.log` equivalent that can be used in the middle of expressions, like `f(log(arg))`.

-- Has a minimal core and leaves as much as possible of the implementation details to plugins.
+- Has a minimal core and a simple plugins system.

 ## Installation